orchetect/MIDIKit/Sources/MIDIKitIO/MIDIKitIO.docc/MIDIManager-Creating-Connections.md

 > Warning:
 >
-> Due to a Core MIDI bug, persistent thru connections are not functional on macOS Big Sur and Monterey.
+> Due to a Core MIDI bug, persistent thru connections are not functional on macOS 11 & 12 and iOS 14 & 15.
 On these systems, an error will be thrown.
 There is no known solution or workaround.

 ## Topics